wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/Toolkit/Scikit/Scikit-List.md

 # DataScienceAI Python

-- [11 IPython Tutorials for Data Science and Machine Learning](http://6me.us/xq2OgY): This is a collection of 10 great GitHub repositories focusing on IPython, TensorFlow, Theano and related topics, for data scientists.
+- [11 IPython Tutorial for Data Science and Machine Learning](http://6me.us/xq2OgY): This is a collection of 10 great GitHub repositories focusing on IPython, TensorFlow, Theano and related topics, for data scientists.
 The last one is not on GitHub.

 # Matplotlib